tanyaweaver/python-dev-accelerator/source/lectures/pyramid_heroku.rst

 And that finishes us up.
 We now have a small, functional Pyramid application running on Heroku, serving resources over https.
-Tonight, you'll repeat this process with your own Pyramid app.
+Later, you'll repeat this process with your own learning journal application